 Cast: Jamie Dornan, Cillian Murphy, Brian Caspe, Karel Hermánek Jr., Sara Arsteinova

 Release Date/Year: 1 July 2016 (Karlovy Vary); 9 September 2016 (United Kingdom)

 Operation Anthropoid (27th May 1942) – History

-Gabcik and Kubis, after arriving at Prague, contacted their allies and tried to explore the ways to attack Heydrich.
+Gabcik and Kubis, after arriving in Prague, contacted their allies and tried to explore ways to attack Heydrich.
 They had different options but they finally decided to hit him on his way from home to Prague Castle.
-The attack was partially successful when Gabcik’s STEN machine gun did not work and Kubis tossed a modified anti-tank grenade at the vehicle that eventually damaged Heydrich’s black Mercedes 320 C convertible and also injured him to certain extent.
+The attack was partially successful when Gabcik’s STEN machine gun did not work and Kubis tossed a modified anti-tank grenade at the vehicle that eventually damaged Heydrich’s black Mercedes 320 C convertible and also injured him to a certain extent.
 Soon after attacking, Kubis and Gabcik left the scene as Heydrich’s driver pursued them, while a passing truck took the injured Heydrich to nearby Bulovka Hospital.

 Although initially, it was believed that Heydrich had some minor injury, on June 4th he died of septic – which the doctor explained as some kind of blood poisoning because the wound was infected by several horsehair and hair, probably materials originating from the upholstery of the damaged vehicle.